mwibrow/MDPalette/README.md

 - GIMP:
 use the [_Import Palette dialog_](https://docs.gimp.org/en/gimp-palette-dialog.html#gimp-palette-import).
 - Inkscape:
-copy the palette file to a location were Inkscape can see it and restart.
+copy the palette file to a location where Inkscape can see it and restart.
 This location is platform specific, but on Linux it usually is some variation on `$HOME/.config/inkscape/palettes/`.